-The basic unit that constitutes a living organism and facilities life functions is called a cell.
+The basic unit that constitutes a living organism and facilitates life functions is called a cell.
 All living organisms comprise cells, and millions of microorganisms like bacteria are nothing but a cell capable of fully functioning on its own.
-Further, for complex multi-cellular organisms like plants and animals, these cells are organized into tissues, organs, and organ systems.
+Further, for complex multicellular organisms like plants and animals, these cells are organized into tissues, organs, and organ systems.
 Cells are categorized as eukaryotic cells and prokaryotic (primitive) cells based on the presence or absence of the nucleus and other membrane-bound organelles.

 Tissues are formed by cells of similar functions being grouped together.
 The tissues further develop into organs with specific functions.
 Tissues are hence similar to cells but more organized and specialized to perform a particular function.
 In plants, there are broadly two types of tissues- meristematic tissues that contain actively dividing cells, and permanent tissues that are differentiated to do specific functions.

 In animals, the tissues are divided into specialized categories as follows.

 Epithelial Tissues - They form the outer surfaces, membranes, and linings of organs and organ systems.

 Muscle Tissues - They form the skeletal muscles, voluntary muscles, involuntary muscles, and cardiac muscles.
 They account for movement inside and outside the body.

 Connective tissues constitute blood, bone, ligaments, tendons, and adipose tissues, connecting between other tissues.